ra4king/CircuitSim/docs/download.md

 Changes
 -------

+Version 1.7.4 changelog:
+- Fix several bugs with wire creation when dragging components
+- Give an option to send an error report upon unexpected errors
+- Minor bug fixes

 Version 1.7.3 changelog:
 - Fix blue wire issues with Tunnels and subcircuits
 - Highlight wires when clicking on them